Courses for Child and Youth Care (with Addictions) Support Worker in St. John’s

 Program Length: 82 Weeks

 As the number of children and teenagers dealing with abuse, poverty, and mental issues grows, the need for qualified child and youth care workers in the St John’s area increases.
-By opting for a career in child and youth care, you can make a lasting impact on the lives of those who seek guidance and contribute to the making of functional young adults in an increasingly-demanding society.
+By opting for a career in child and youth care, you can make a lasting impact on the lives of those seeking guidance and contribute to making functional young adults in an increasingly demanding society.